ParallelMaths/parallel/pages/11-03-mars-ingenuity.md

 They will fit snugly together as in a jigsaw.

-What is the difference between the total perimeter of the three separate pieces and the perimeter of the shapre formed when the three pieces fit together?
+What is the difference between the total perimeter of the three separate pieces and the perimeter of the shape formed when the three pieces fit together?

 * [ ] `0`
 * [ ] `2 + 2π`